Nazchanel/eshaniyer.com/resume.markdown

 ---

 ## Overview:
 * Built a Fake News Detection program using TensorFlow/Keras and Sci-kit Learn libraries during the UT Dallas AI Bootcamp in the Summer of 2021.
-This project focused on Natural Language Processing (NLP), and analyzing news head lines to return a binary value of the validity of that headline
+This project focused on Natural Language Processing (NLP), and analyzing news headlines to return a binary value of the validity of that headline
 <br>
 * Has full knowledge of Python and its libraries, especially those in relation to data science, and sufficient knowledge of Java and HTML.
 <br>
-* Am able to take the role of a leader and use leadership skills to lead a team to victory
+* Can take the role of a leader and use leadership skills to lead a team to victory
 <br>
-* Am well experienced in deploying aplications and websites including my own website, <a href="https://www.eshaniyer.tech/" target="_blank">eshaniyer.tech</a>.
+* Am well experienced in deploying applications and websites including my own website, <a href="https://www.eshaniyer.tech/" target="_blank">eshaniyer.tech</a>.
 * Strong entrepreneurial skills from my start up, *Kulfi Kream*

 ---